 Prior Coursework

-With program approval, no more than 7 credits of graduate coursework completed while a UW–Madison undergraduate maybe counted to satisfy degree requirements.
+With program approval, no more than 7 credits of graduate coursework completed while a UW–Madison undergraduate may transfer to satisfy degree requirements.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 9 credits of graduate coursework taken as a UW–Madison special student.
+With program approval, students are allowed to transfer no more than 9 credits of graduate coursework taken as a UW–Madison Special student.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Probation